MetaMask/metamask-docs/docs/guide/accessing-accounts.md

 # Accessing Accounts

 User accounts are used in a variety of contexts in Ethereum, they serve as neat identifiers.
 Very important methods to use are the `wallet methods`.
-These methods involve a signature or transaction approval.
 All of those methods require the sending account as a function parameter:

 - `eth_sendTransaction`